YanivDoron/Accelerating-Matrix-Multiplication-/2_Naive_GPU_Imp/README.md

 ---

+---

+### ⚠️ Limitation of the Naive Kernel

+- Uses 1 block of 1024 threads → engages only 1 SM.
+- Low GPU occupancy.
+- Not scalable to large matrices.

+---

 ### 📌 Summary

 This implementation highlights the **inherent strength of the GPU architecture**, showing that substantial performance gains can be achieved even before applying advanced memory or scheduling optimizations.